To The Victoria Falls

 Formation of Federation

-A preliminary conference on the proposed unification of Southern and Northern Rhodesia together with Nyasaland (now independent Malawi) was held at Victoria Falls in 1947.
-A series of conferences were held in London during 1952/3, where the three African governments, with negotiators from the British government, agreed a complicated federal structure.
+A preliminary conference on the proposed unification of Southern and Northern Rhodesia, together with Nyasaland (Malawi), was held at Victoria Falls in 1947.
+A series of conferences were held in London during 1952/3 where the three African countries, with negotiators from the British government, finally agreed a complicated federal structure.
 The Federation of Rhodesia and Nyasaland, also known as Central African Federation (CAF), came into effect on 1st August 1953.

 Under the Federation, Northern Rhodesia, and Livingstone in particular, benefited from the experienced publicity knowledge of their Southern Rhodesian counterparts.
-Unified tourism information brochures publicised both sides of the Falls, and the services available on each side of the River.
-Published by the Southern Rhodesian Public Relations Department the booklet promotes the Federal Tourist Centre in Livingstone, where “the Federal Tourist Officer and a competent staff are available to give assistance to visitors” (Southern Rhodesia Public Relations Department, c1955).
+Unified tourism information brochures publicised both sides of the Falls and the services available on each side of the river.
+A guidebook published by the Southern Rhodesian Public Relations Department promoted the Federal Tourist Centre in Livingstone, where “the Federal Tourist Officer and a competent staff are available to give assistance to visitors” (Southern Rhodesia Public Relations Department, c1955).

 Tourism infrastructure on both sides of the river had been developed to cater for independent travellers arriving by road.